Houston Car Accident Lawyer

 The professional team of experienced lawyers at Simmons and Fletcher, P.C. can provide to you the powerful representation that you need in the aftermath of a serious auto collision.
 With over 100 years of combined legal experience amongst the attorneys at the firm, the attorneys at Simmons & Fletcher, P.C. understand what needs to be done in order to fully protect your interests.
 We know what must be undertaken to ensure that you get the compensation that you are entitled to following a collision.

 Insurance companies have skilled attorneys on their side.
-When you hire Simmons and Fletcher, P.C. you have an incomparable team of experienced, committed and capable injury lawyers on your team.
+When you hire Simmons and Fletcher, P.C. you hire a team of experienced, committed and capable injury lawyers.
 We have two Board Certified Personal Injury Trial Lawyers ready to take your case to trial if the insurance company refuses to accept responsibility and treat you fairly.

 More Information About Car Accidents